-Role of the Nomination Committee: the Committee is chaired by Mark Rollins, with the other participating member of the committee being Stephen Whyte.
+Role of the Nomination Committee: The members are Mark Rollins-Chair, and Stephen Whyte.

 The Nomination Committee meets at least three times a year at appropriate intervals.
 The Nominations Committee is responsible for reviewing and making proposals to the Board on the appointment of directors, reviewing succession plans and ensuring that the performance of directors is assessed on an ongoing basis.

-Role of the AIM Rules and UK MAR Compliance Committee: the Committee is chaired by Ross Warner, with the other participating member of the committee being Larry Bottomley.
+Role of the Market Disclosures Committee: The members are Ross Warner - Chair, and Stephen Whyte.

-The AIM Rules and UK MAR Compliance Committee monitors the Company's compliance with the AIM Rules and UK MAR and seek to ensure that the Company's Nominated Adviser is maintaining contact with the Company on a regular basis and vice versa.
+The Committee monitors the Company's compliance with the AIM Rules and UK MAR and seek to ensure that the Company's Nominated Adviser is maintaining contact with the Company on a regular basis and vice versa.
 The committee will ensure that procedures, resources and controls are in place with a view to ensuring the Company's compliance with the AIM Rules and UK MAR.
 The committee also ensures that each meeting of the Board includes a discussion of AIM matters and assesses (with the assistance of the Company's Nominated Adviser and other advisers, as appropriate) whether the Directors are aware of their AIM responsibilities from time to time and, if not, ensures that they are appropriately updated on their AIM responsibilities and obligations.

 The services of each of the Board members as directors are provided under the terms of their letters of appointment.
 The responsibilities of the board members are outlined in the Accounts and summarised below.
-The directors are responsible for maintaining proper accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Isle of Man Companies Act
+The directors are responsible for maintaining proper accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Isle of Man Companies Act 2006.

-2006.
 They are also responsible for the system of internal control, for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.